microsoft/api-guidelines/Guidelines.md

 #### 13.2.3.
 POST, hybrid model
 Services MAY respond synchronously to POST requests to collections that create a resource even if the resources aren't fully created when the response is generated.
-In order to use this pattern, the response MUST include a representation of the incomplete resource and an indication that it is incomplete.
+To use this pattern, the response MUST include a representation of the incomplete resource and an indication that it is incomplete.

 For example: